n-yousefi/Derafsh/README.md

 With Derafsh you can easily read multiple related tables to a ViewModel List or write a ViewModel to its own tables.
 You must create your own object and determine the relations between the tables.
 #### Join
-If your model contains some foreign keys then you can use the Join attribute to specify that relation for the Derafsh.
+If your model contains some foreign keys then you can use the Join attribute to specify that relation for Derafsh.
-(This means you can use the Join attribute in One-to-One or Many-To-One relationships) In the example if I create the ViewModel like this:
+(This means that you can use the Join attribute in One-to-One or Many-To-One relationships) In the example if I create the ViewModel like this:
 ```c#
 [Join]
 public PersonViewModel Person { get; set; }
 public OrganizationViewModel Organization { get; set; }
 ```
-Derafsh will ignore the Organization but will read/write the related Person of the Identity.
+Then Derafsh will ignore the Organization but it will read/write the related Person by the Identity.
 #### InverseJoin
-If you have One-to-Many relationships that means your table primary key is foreign key in another tables, you can use the InverseJoin attribute.
+If you have One-to-Many relationships that means your table primary key is a foreign key in other tables, you can use the InverseJoin attribute.
-In the example if I create the ViewModel like this:
+In the example if I create the ViewModel as follow:
 ```c#
 [InverseJoin]
 public List<PhoneViewModel> Phone { get; set; }
 public List<AddressViewModel> Address { get; set; }
 ```
-Derafsh will ignore the Address but will read/write the list of Identity related Phones.
+Then Derafsh will ignore the Address but it will read/write the list of Phones for the Identity.

 Full ViewModel for Identity:
 ```c#